-cp a /tmp
+% cp a /tmp

-copies all files whose name begins with 'a' to the temporary directory Itmp.
+copies all files whose name begins with 'a' to the temporary directory /tmp.

-mv .f ../newdir
+% mv .f ../newdir

-moves all files whose names end with '.f' to directory .../newdir.
-Note that the command mv .f .for will not rename all files ending with '.f' to files with the same prefixes, but ending in '.for', as is the case on some other operating systems.
+moves all files whose names end with '.f' to directory ../newdir.
+Note that the command will not rename all files ending with '.f' to files with the same prefixes, but ending in '.for'.
+(This was the case on some other operating systems, many of which are now defunct).
 This is easily understood by noting that expansion occurs before the final argument list is passed along to the mv command.
-If there aren't any '.for' files in the working directory, .for will expand to nothing and the last command will be identical to mv .f which is not at all what was intended.
+If there aren't any '.for' files in the working directory, .for will expand to nothing and the last command will be identical to which is not at all what was intended.